 Stoke Hill is a three-form entry Federation, arranged over two school sites.
-The infant school has a Nursery class which admits children from the age of three, and children remain at the school until they leave at age 7.
+The Infant and Nursery School admits children into our Nursery class from the age of three, until they leave at age 7.
 We admit pupils from a range of nurseries into our Reception classes.
-The majority of our pupils transfer to the junior school.
+The majority of our pupils transfer to the Junior School.
 We have children with a range of special educational needs and disabilities (SEND) attending our school, however we do not specialise in any particular type of SEND provision.
 This provision is overseen by our Special Educational Needs and Disabilities Coordinator (SENDCo) who is trained in the National Award for Special Educational Needs Coordination (NASENCo).